outbreak-info/outbreak.info/ADDING_RESOURCES.md

 }
 ```

-2. In `src/store/modules/admin.js`: add an object to the `resources` variable.
-For instance, for Harvard Dataverse, this is the object:
+2. In `src/store/modules/admin.js`: add an object to the `resources` variable, under the correct resource type (most prevalent resource type for that repository).
+For instance, for Harvard Dataverse, this is the object, located under `dataset`:
 ```
 {
     id: "dataverse",